edinc/terminal-config/README.md

 # Windows Terminal with WSL2 and zsh

-The new Windows Terminal has a lot of new cool capabilities, like multiple tabs, panes, Unicode and UTF-8 character support, a GPU accelerated text rendering engine and much more.
-Combining it with WSL2, zsh shell and powerlevel10k brings the terminal experience to a whole new level.
+The new Windows Terminal has a lot of new capabilities, like multiple tabs, panes, Unicode and UTF-8 character support, a GPU accelerated text rendering engine and much more.
+Combined with WSL2, zsh shell and powerlevel10k brings the terminal experience to a whole new level.

 ![Windows Terminal WSL2](screenshots/terminal-config-1.png)